wp-plugins/terribl/readme.txt

 4. This is a screen shot of the Stats page with some example stats.

 == Changelog ==

+= 1.2.02.22 =
+* Fixed link verification to fail sites that are not available when checked.
+* Changed the In-Bound Link Report to only show you the Validated Links unless you check the box to see them all.

 = 1.2.02.03 =
 * Fixed menu icon path and removed debug output for known errors.